 - 9.19.
 The frequency and extent of the surveillance of individual SSCs should be determined primarily on the basis of their relative importance to safety.
 Access limitations and the requirement to keep radiation doses to personnel as low as reasonably achievable should also be taken into account. - 9.20.
-The frequency and extent of surveillance should be adequate to fulfil the following functions: - ensuring that the plant parameters, including the availability of specified items, continue to remain in accordance with the operational limits and conditions; - to ensure satisfactory functioning and availability; ensuring that a defect does not develop and/or grow between two successive surveillance actions to such an extent as to become unacceptable or to lead to
+The frequency and extent of surveillance should be adequate to fulfil the following functions: - ensuring that the plant parameters, including the availability of specified items, continue to remain in accordance with the operational limits and conditions: - detecting incipient failures or the need for more frequent maintenance in order to ensure satisfactory functioning and availability; - ensuring that a defect does not develop and/or grow between two successive surveillance actions to such an extent as to become unacceptable or to lead to accident conditions; - yielding information that allows an assessment of possible effects of excessive fatigue and/or premature ageing; - meeting the relevant requirements of the regulatory body and of the applicable regulations, industrial codes and standards.